• Skip to content

 Tuition in the Diocese of Lincoln

 Tuition assistance is available locally through every school and parish and every child receives a substantial discount from the cost of education.
-This, however, still leaves 1,300-1,500 children diocesan-wide who need additional financial assistance.
+This, however, still leaves over 1,500 children diocesan-wide who need additional financial assistance.

 From James D. Conley, Bishop of Lincoln